BartBruininks/mdvwhole/README.md

 Density based object completion over PBC.
 This repository will eventually be merged with [MDVoxelSegmentation](https://github.com/marrink-lab/MDVoxelSegmentation).

 No copies of the box are made to complete the PBC, instead we use a graph based approach.
 Therefore object completion is very light on memory and can cover an arbitrary amount of consecutive PBC crossings.
+The contact distance is based on the voxel resolution (26 neighbors).

 ![alt text](https://user-images.githubusercontent.com/1488903/151573692-58d1eb6c-b6a2-444e-a7b8-937fa8ebc448.png)